 So this post is a post of noticings.
 Differences I’ve observed since being here that poignantly remind me I’m no longer in the U.S. Some of them initially seem positive, some neutral, some negative…and some just hilarious.
 But for now I’m refraining from judgment (or at least attempting to), focusing on understanding the cultural reasoning behind them all, and enjoying the ride as much as possible.
 J

-• when you see commercials and billboards for skin-whitening lotion, rather than tanning lotion, and people carry umbrellas just as much (if not more) for the sun as the rain
+So.
+You know you’re not in the U.S. when… - when you see commercials and billboards for skin-whitening lotion, rather than tanning lotion, and people carry umbrellas just as much (if not more) for the sun as the rain

-• when bathrooms:
+- when bathrooms:

 1) have doors with windows